aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

 ### Step 7: Test your new workflow and operator

 To test workflows and operators, you will submit requests to the workflow API endpoint using AWS_IAM authorization.
 Tools like [Postman](README.md#Security) (as described in the [README](README.md#Security)) and [awscurl](https://github.com/okigan/awscurl) make AWS_IAM authorization easy.
-The following examples assume your AWS access key and secret key are setup as required by awscurl:
+The following examples assume your AWS access key and secret key are set up as required by awscurl:

 *Sample command to list all available workflows:*
 ```